-After having worked in the water treatment B2B market for a long time, I started as Business Development Manager at the Wageningen Food & Biobased Research institute (WFBR) in May 2019.
-With my comprehensive knowledge of water, production processes, and (bio)chemical specialties and extensive experience in the industry, I want to contribute to sustainable and circular water solutions.
-In order to expand, integrate and frame our activities within this area, the WFBR launched a new programme at the end of 2019: Water Treatment & Technology (WTT).
-As Programme Manager of WTT, it is my aim to work with stakeholders on economically viable and sustainable solutions.
+Having worked in the water treatment B2B market for a long time, I started as Business Development Manager at the Wageningen Food & Biobased Research institute (WFBR) in May 2019.
+With my comprehensive knowledge on water, production processes, (bio)chemical water specialties and extensive experience in the industry, I want to contribute to sustainable and circular water solutions.
+In order to expand, integrate and frame our activities within this area, the WFBR launched a new programme at the beginning of 2020: Water Treatment & Technology (WTT).
+As Programme Manager of WTT, it is my aim to work with stakeholders on economically viable and sustainable solutions for the water sector.

 My career started at TNO-ITC (polymer membrane research) and the bio-organic chemistry department of the University of Utrecht (research on carbohydrates).
 From 1987 until 2019, I have worked in the chemical water treatment business on R&D, product management, customer & sales support, project management, commercial market development and business strategies at several private entities.
 In the last 20 years of my career, I focused on biodegradable compounds, sustainable solutions and innovation routes.
 This interest brought me to Wageningen.

-I have studied in analytical chemistry, environment, technology & ecotoxicology and management, but I am always learning by exploring challenging activities.
+I have studied analytical chemistry, environment, technology & ecotoxicology and done management courses, but I am always learning by exploring challenging activities.
 For this, the WUR society is an excellent environment.